roipoussiere/Zazouck/README.md

 ## Description
 ZAZOUCK generatOr - Zazouck is an AmaZing Opensource Construction Kit

+This program generates stl files to build a wonderful construction, from a 3D model.

 ![Zazouck](./pictures/Zazouck-1_wide.png "Zazouck")

 ### Differences between Zazouck and Zazoucko
 On the picture hereabove, this is Zazouck, the construction kit.
-Zazoucko is a program which generates zazouck kits from a 3D model.
+Zazoucko is a program which generates Zazouck kits from a 3D model.
 You can use Zazouck without Zazoucko by using [the Openscad file](scad/corner.scad) or simply going on the  [Thingiverse page](http://www.thingiverse.com/thing:179597).

-This program generates stl files to build a wonderful construction, from a 3D model.

 ##Installation instuctions

-### On Linux platforms
+### On Unix platforms
 - Install dependencies

 ```shell